qiushao/kkshell/readme.md

 kkshell
 ```

-kkshell will be installed at /usr/local/bin. and other configure will be installed at /usr/local/share/kkterminalwidget
+kkshell will be installed at /usr/bin. and other configure like color scheme etc will be installed at /usr/share/kkterminalwidget

 ## Dependencies